SikuliX/SikuliX-Docs/src/main/resources/docs/source/index.rst

 The first scripting language is Python (language level 2.7) supported by the `Jython interpreter <http://www.jython.org>`_.

-As a second scripting language Ruby (language level 1.9/2.0) can be used, which internally is supported by the `JRuby interpreter <http://jruby.org>`_.
+Additionally Ruby (language level 1.9/2.0) can be used, internally supported by the `JRuby interpreter <http://jruby.org>`_.

 Principally it is possible to implement more scripting languages, if some Java or JVM based interpreter package is available for that (possible candidates: BeanShell, Scala, JavaScript, ...).